SurniaUlula/wpsso-um/readme.txt

 = 2.13.0-dev.1 =

-(2020/06/01) Added a check for a 'reupdate' file in the plugin folder to force a re-update of the plugin.
+(2020/06/01) Added a check for a 're-offer-update' file in the plugin folder to force a re-update of the plugin.

 = 2.12.0 =